 3. He wants us to live in light of His plan.
-A general once sat at a table in a royal court, seated beside the court chaplain.
+A general (told by K. Hughes, 36) once sat at a table in a royal court, seated beside the court chaplain.
 In the course of the meal, the general turned to the chaplain and, to make conversation, asked, "Pastor, in this moment together here, could you tell me something about Heaven?"
 The court chaplain looked at him carefully and said, "Well, yes, I could.
 The first thing I would tell you, general, is that in Heaven you will not be a general."
+It will be different, then, for us too.
+Response: My friend, are you ready for the future?
+The apostle Paul revealed there is a special reward for people who long for Jesus' second coming.
+He wrote in 2 Timothy 4:8, "There is laid up for me a crown of righteousness which the Lord, the righteous judge, shall give me at that day; and not to me only, but unto all them that love His appearing."